 Representational image.
 Pic/iStock

-A team of researchers has identified a specific gene that may be responsible for differences in symptoms and outcomes of men and women.
+A team of researchers has identified a specific gene that may be responsible for differences in symptoms and outcomes of heart attack between men and women.

 This oversight has led to increased gaps in health care equity.